BrennanCurrie/group_project-3/README.md

 * Legend
 2. Source: spotify for music data; leaflet for mapping on JavaScript, SQL to manipulate data/CSV information

-* Sourse data for the map: https://leafletjs.com/examples/choropleth/
+* Source data for the map: https://leafletjs.com/examples/choropleth/